The Chart tab shows a graphical representation of your data. It is also a quick and easy way to apply filter on your data.

 - Horizontal bar charts for text data

-- US map for the two-letter US State codes
+- US map for US State and US State Code

 This example uses a dataset with typical customer information, such as their names, gender, email or the country they live in.